 Secondly, you can go to your local running shop to get fitted for appropriate footwear.
 Say you just started running and your shoes are a pair you snagged at the sporting goods store.
 They might actually be really nice shoes, but they might not be a great fit for your feet and your gait.
 It’s best to get fitted by the pros.

-Third, seeking medical advice or adjustment from a sports-focused chiropractor can help immensely with any potential injuries.
+Third, seeking medical advice or adjustment from a sports-focused Chiropractor in Castle Hill (or wherever you’re located) can help immensely with any potential injuries.
 If you don’t have access to a sports chiropractor or you have a more severe injury, seek medical attention from a sports medicine physician.

 Injuries that stem from biomechanical issues can include: stress reactions and fractures, ITBS, plantar fasciitis.

 2. Too much, too soon (aka not following your training plan).